geraldbryan/Time-Management-Project/README.md

 <a name="Cluster"></a>
 ## Clustering

-For the clustering part, to determine the time management quality, we used **K-Prototypes**, a clustering method that can handle mixed types of data.
-We used these algorithms instead of the famous K-means algorithms because most of our data is not numeric.
-The algorithms measure the distance between numerical features using Euclidean distance (like K-means) and measure the distance between categorical features using matching categories.
+For the clustering part, we used **K-Prototypes** to determine the time management quality.

+We use **K-Prototypes** method because the algorithm is similiar with the famous clustering method (K-means), but the advantage of this method is, it can be used for mixed type data which what our data look likes now.

-Before we use the K-Prototypes algorithms, we try to determine the number of clusters using the Elbow Method. **Elbow Method** consists of plotting the explained variation as a function of the number of clusters and picking the curve's elbow.
+Before do the clustering part, we try to determine the number of clusters using the Elbow Method. **Elbow Method** consists of plotting the explained variation as a function of the number of clusters, the number of cluster is on he elbow of the curve.

 ![elbow](image/elbow.png)